gbif/data-blog/content/post/2023-11-01-improve-identifier-stability.md

 old_id_00003,new_id_00003
 ```

 If publishers can send a list to GBIF helpdesk (helpdesk@gbif.org), we can run an identifier migration for you.
 This can be done even before publishers update datasets on hosting web services.
-If you know occurrenceIDs will change in the next update, please do not hesitate to contact us.
+If you know occurrenceIDs change in the next update, please do not hesitate to contact us.

 Another important note here is that migration can be done between datasets.
 If you are planning to republish occurrence records in new datasets by removing the records from the previous datasets or deleting the datasets themselves, this approach will help maintain the GBIF identifiers for the records.
 The URLs in the previous datasets can be used in the new datasets by identifier migrations anytime.